 Pain, rather than discomfort, should be regarded as inconsistent with conjunctivitis, episcleritis, or blepharitis.
 It is suggestive of keratitis, intraocular or scleral inflammation, or raised intraocular pressure, with the likelihood of a serious cause increasing with increasing severity.
 Associated nausea and vomiting are particularly suggestive of markedly raised intraocular pressure.
 Deep, boring pain, typically waking the patient at night, is characteristic of scleritis.
 Photophobia characteristically occurs in keratitis and anterior uveitis.

-Reduced vision, whether reported by the patient or identified by measurement of visual acuity, in the absence of a pre-existing ...
+Reduced vision, whether reported by the patient or identified by measurement of visual acuity, in the absence ...